 - Ceramic: Xtrema pans weigh less than cast iron and have a non-toxic ceramic glazed surface that helps prevent sticking, although I wouldn’t consider them completely “non-stick.”
 They are more expensive than stainless steel and cast iron but are extremely versatile (can go on stovetop, in the oven, freezer, microwave, and on the grill).

 - Stainless steel tri-ply cookware: The stainless steel cookware we carry is a durable, high-quality brand that is made in the USA

 - Glass baking dishes and casseroles: Glass baking dishes are an inexpensive staple to have in the kitchen.

-- Stainless steel: we carry a line of 100% stainless steel bakeware that includes: cookie sheets, pie dishes, pizza pans, jelly roll pans and more.
+- Stainless steel: 100% stainless steel bakeware that includes: cookie sheets, pie dishes, pizza pans, jelly roll pans, and more.

 - Glass is the best option for food storage, we even have options that are oven safe – so you can bake, store and reheat all in the same container!

 Is It Safe To Cook With Plastic Utensils?

 Heat is one of the main factors that cause chemicals to leach from plastic.
 The concern is that you are using these plastic utensils like a plastic spatula in a hot pan.
 While most people know to avoid BPA when it comes to food and plastics.
 BPA is not the only chemical of concern in leaching plastics.
 A recent study in Environmental Health Perspectives found that plastics (even BPA-free plastics) can release hormone-disrupting chemicals due to heat and wear and tear.
 Also, hot acidic foods accelerate chemical leaching in plastics.
 Additionally, actual plastic pieces can flake off utensils and end up in food.